 Jelly Lure Rig One

-If using a bass or spinning rod a tube or barrel weight is the best way to add weight.
-This is placed at the end of the mainline and then a snood is added with the lure on the end as the diagram below shows.
-This rig works best with tube weights from 1oz – 3oz.
+If using a bass or spinning rod a streamlined weight (often called a tube, cylinder or barrel weight) is the best way to make the lure heavy enough to cast.
+The weight is placed at the end of the mainline and then a snood is added with the lure on the end as the diagram below shows.
+This rig works best with tube/cyliner weights from 1oz – 3oz.

 Jelly Lure Rig Two